 The velocity anisotropy profile follows \citet{2007A&A...471..419B} and \citet{2017MNRAS.471.4541R}:

-where $\beta_0$ is the anistotropy at the centre, $\beta_{\infty}$ is the value at infinity, $r_0$ is the transition radius, $\eta$ dictates the steepness of the profile and the priors for all the parameters are given in rows 9 to 12 of Table~\ref{tab:parampriors}.
-This definition of anistropy allows for a wide range of anisotropy profiles while making Eq.~\ref{gierre} analytic.
+where $\beta_0$ is the anisotropy at the centre, $\beta_{\infty}$ is the value at infinity, $r_0$ is the transition radius, $\eta$ dictates the steepness of the profile, and the priors for all the parameters are given in rows 9 to 12 of Table~\ref{tab:parampriors}.
+This definition of anisotropy allows for a wide range of anisotropy profiles while making Eq.~\ref{gierre} analytic.
 Even more general analytic forms are discussed and presented in \citealt{2017MNRAS.471.4541R}.

 $\beta(r)$, as defined above, has values over an infinite range ($-\infty < \beta < 1$) which is problematic for model fitting and, hence, \textsc{GravSphere} uses instead a symmetrised version \citep{2006MNRAS.367..387R}: